How the Coronavirus May Affect your Ski Holiday with Ski Weekender

 All of our resorts in France are still open today and are running as normal.
 The borders with France and Switzerland are also still open and there are currently no restrictions on travel to any area of France.

-In an effort to assist and guide people through the many issues and questions they may have relating to their possible / upcoming ski holiday to France, we have updated our advice (as of March 10th 2020).
+In an effort to assist and guide people through the many issues and questions they may have relating to their possible / upcoming ski holiday to France, we have updated our advice.

 We have also included a number of links and resources to official websites, which you may find useful to monitor the situation as it evolves for yourself.